 Argentina

 Argentina is hands-down the beef capital of the world.
 Visit the land of the gauchos to see how cattle ranching is done authentically.
-It is the second-largest country in South America and the eighth largest in the world.
-Also a very safe place to visit in the Latin America world.
+It is the second-largest country in South America and the eighth-largest globally.
+Also a very safe place to visit in the Latin American world.

 Argentina has a cosmopolitan city that is accessible, modern, fashionable, and full of high-quality eateries.
 This land is the home of beef and a carnivore’s heaven.